 1. Creates a contrasting scene: Contrast is an important design element because it engages the eye.
 We tend to be drawn to contrasting colors, thus making your interior visually pleasing.

-2. Less Maintenance: Maintenance-wise, light hardwood floors with dark furniture is an excellent combination because dark hardwood floors tend to show dirt and dents easily.
+2. Less Maintenance: Maintenance-wise, light hardwood floors with dark-toned furnishings are excellent because lighter hardwood floors tend to show dirt and dents easily.
 While dark furniture hides away staining from food or any sources of grime.

-3. Best for Pet Owners: In connection to maintenance, light hardwood floors show less if not no scratches at all.
+3. Best for Pet Owners: In connection to maintenance, light hardwood floors show less, if not no, scratches.

 4. Creates a light yet cozy interior: A light hardwood flooring creates that light and airy feel since the ambient or natural light reflects on the flooring surface increasing the brightness in a room.